mrGit-bit/paddle/README.md

 ---

-### ✨ Key Features
+### ✨ Key Features & Implementation

 - **🏅 Hall of Fame Rankings**:
-  - Displays a ranked list of paddle tennis players based on the number of matches won.
+  - *Feature*: Displays a ranked list of paddle tennis players based on the number of matches won.
+  - *Implementation*: The `PlayerViewSet` in `views.py` allows viewing players, and their `wins` field is serialized by `PlayerSerializer`.
+To rank players by the number of wins, the queryset includes ordering by `wins` field.

 - **🎮 Match Results**:
-  - Registered users can add results for matches.
+  - *Feature*: Registered users can add results for matches,each involving two teams of two players each.
+New players are created if they didn't exist before the match is created.
-  - Each match involves two teams, with two players on each team.
-  - Matches can include non-registered players by entering their names manually.
+  - *Implementation*:
+    - The `Match` model contains a `teams` field represented as a JSON dictionary, and the view allows for creation and updating of matches (`MatchViewSet`).
+Only registered users can create or update match records.
+    - The logic for creating new players (when they don't already exist) is into the `MatchSerializer` in the `create` and `update` methods of the serializer.
+There is also logic here to avoid player duplicates in the same match.
+    - A helper function called `extract_players` within the `MatchSerializer` is used for extracting player lists.
+This function is used in both the `validate`, `create`, and `update` methods.
+    - Match statistics are updated via the `perform_create()` and `perform_update()` methods in the `MatchViewSet`, ensuring that the stats for each player are kept current.

 - **📋 Player Details**:
-  - View a detailed profile for each player, including all matches they’ve played.
+  - *Feature*: Registered users can view a detailed profile for each player, including all matches they have played.
+  - *Implementation*:
+    - The `PlayerViewSet` provides access to the detailed profiles of each player.
+Player information such as wins, losses, and matches played are serialized and made available.
+    - `PlayerSerializer` includes a `matches` field that provides a list of matches involving each player.
+This is implemented using a `SerializerMethodField` that retrieves related matches for the given player.

 - **🔒 Authentication**:
-  - Only registered users can:
-    - add or update match results;
+  - *Feature*: Only registered users can add or update match results and view player details.
-    - view player details.
+  - *Implementation*:
+    - The default permission is set to `IsAuthenticatedOrReadOnly`, which means non-registered users can view basic information such as the Hall of Fame rankings (so `PlayerViewSet` allows read access).
+    - The `permission_classes` in `MatchViewSet` is set to `[IsAuthenticated]`, which ensures that only authenticated users can create or update match results.

 <div style="text-align: right"><a href="#index">Back to Index</a></div>